Celebrate the Present

 This map is described in both the languages of science and of spirituality.
 Like the multiple, overlapping layers of a GPS map that shows vegetation in one view, buildings in another view, and mineral resources in another view, this map of the Epic invites us to see two different perspectives of the same reality.

-We know that the universe tends toward complexity because, over time, some simpler things become more complex.
-When the universe began, there was only energy.
-This energy became more complex to form matter (subatomic particles, atoms, and molecules).
+We know that the universe tends toward complexity because, over time, simpler things become more complex.
+When the universe began, there was only energy and the simplest of subatomic particles.
+From this primordial soup, energy and matter became more complex to form matter (subatomic particles, atoms, and molecules).
 Simple atoms and molecules became more complex to form simple, single-celled life.
 Over time, these simple cells became more complex and formed a nucleus.
 Some of these nucleated cells eventually formed full-time, symbiotic relationships with other cells that became energy power plants in the cell (the mitochondria and the chloroplasts).
 These single cells in turn became complex, multi-cellular organisms.
-Some of these multi-celled organisms formed diverse, complex tissues—such as muscles, bones and brains.
-These, in turn, formed societies.
+Some of these multi-celled organisms formed diverse, complex tissues—such as muscles, bones, and brains.
+Complex organisms, in turn, formed societies.
 Simple societies, in turn, became complex, interrelated communities.

 A part of the universe tends toward consciousness.
 For this discussion, consciousness is defined as awareness of the environment, creating an ability to choose action.
 By this definition, atoms and molecules have no consciousness, because although they may respond to their environment, they have no choice in how they respond.
 However, even the simplest living cells do have a choice.
 “Life is matter that chooses,” according to biologist Lynn Margulis and science writer Dorion Sagan.